In a Nutshell

 Real Spanish is for you if you’re looking to take your Spanish to the next level.
 As it’s a self-learning program, you need to manage your own schedule to make progress.
 Also, it’s best if you already have a lower intermediate understanding of the Spanish language (level B1 or B2 is advised), since a lot of the materials assume prior knowledge.

-- Real Spanish in Minutes (25 courses)
+- Real Spanish in Minutes (25 mini-lessons)

 - Spanish with podcasts (one course)